flinker-app/docs/using-ifc-viewer-in-sharepoint.md

 1. **Navigate to the Document Library:**
    - Go to the document library where your IFC files are stored.
+   - Click on the IFC file you want to open.
+   - Select the new "View" command

    ![Select IFC File](/_media/sharepoint-document-library-select-ifc-file.png)

-2. **Select and View the IFC File:**
+2. **View the IFC File:**
-   - Click on the IFC file you want to open.
    - The file will automatically open using the IFC Viewer.
    ![View IFC File](/_media/sharepoint-document-library-view-ifc-file.png)

 ## Step 2: Add IFC Viewer as a Web Part on the SharePoint Homepage